linkerd/rfc/design/0004-multicluster-phase-2.md

 This document describes the design of the next phase of the multicluster work which will allow source clusters to control which services they import and generally simplify some of the machinery and anotation surface area.
-This document actually describes 3 independant proposals.
-These proposals are not mutually exclusive and we are free to implement some, all, or none of them.

-# Propsal 1: Service Selctors

 # Problem Statement (Step 1)